apache/echarts-doc/en/option/component/visual-map.md

 Notice:

-+ These visualMap properties (i.e. `inRange`, `outOfRange`, `target`, `controller`) do not support "merge", that is, anyone among them is modified when use `setOption` again, all of the original values of them will not be remained but erased.
++ These visualMap properties (i.e. `inRange`, `outOfRange`, `target`, `controller`) do not support "merge", that is, anyone among them is modified when use `setOption` again, all of the original values of them will not be kept but erased.
 The "merge" brings complication in implemnentation and understanding, whereas "erase all" normalize the practise: once you want to modify some visualValues, you should pass all of them to `setOption`, no matter they are to be changed.

-+ **This way, `getOption() -> modify the gotten option -> setOption(modified option)`, is strongly not recommended**, for instance:
++ This way, `getOption() -> modify the gotten option -> setOption(modified option)`, is strongly **not recommended**, for instance:

 ```javascript
 // Not recommended approach, regardless of its correctness: